yzAlvin/katas/conways_game_of_life_2/README.md

 * Trying to be as "functional" as possible
     * Pure functions
+    * No side effects - might be hard, still unsure how to handle input/output streams
     * Writing small methods and combining them
     * Preferring Linq methods over loops - preferring declarative over imperative